‘Horses ran in front of the trucks.’ Brawling stallions halt drivers on Outer Banks

 Local laws dictate humans must stay at least 50 feet away from the horses — or risk being hurt.
 Laws also prevent people from feeding the horses, which have been known to choke to death on unfamiliar foods like apples and carrots.

-Erin Millar of Virginia used a zoom lens to capture about a dozen photos of the horse brawl on Corolla’s 4X4 beach, and she shared them on Facebook.
+Photographer Erin Millar of Virginia says she used a 200mm zoom lens to capture photos of the horse brawl Sunday on Corolla’s 4X4 beach.

-The fight was short, Millar said, and 4X4 drivers “stopped right away” to avoid getting too close to the action.
+The fight “lasted between 30 seconds and a minute,” with three nearby 4X4 drivers stopping instantly to avoid getting too close to the action, Millar told McClatchy News.

-“Everyone was a safe ... distance away,” she posted on Facebook.
-“The horses ran in front of the trucks who immediately stopped. ...
-After the quick scene the horses were calm and fine and hung around!”
+“There was a herd of about six horses just relaxing on the shore for quite awhile, which is why I had my camera positioned there,” she said.

+“Suddenly, a second stallion came running down the shore towards the herd.
+As he approached them, they all ran to the dunes out of the way and the two remaining stallions started brawling.
+The trucks were traveling down the shoreline when the stallions ran in front of them.
+When it started, everyone around backed up even further.”

 However, that’s not the case, according to Puckett.